Sergey Bobruk: World War II

 From April 1943, Bobruk, now a colonel, served as chief of staff of the 6th Guards Rifle Corps.
 As part of the Southwestern (from 20 October the 3rd Ukrainian) Front, the corps fought in the Izyum-Barvenkovo Offensive and the Donbass Strategic Offensive.
 On 30 December he became commander of the 47th Guards Rifle Division, which as part of the 8th Guards Army fought in the Nikopol–Krivoi Rog Offensive.
 For his "skilled organization of the actions of the division" in the operation, Bobruk was made a Hero of the Soviet Union and awarded the Order of Lenin on 19 March; he received a simultaneous promotion to major general.
-From 27 March he became commander of the 29th Rifle Corps, leading it in the Odessa Offensive.
+From 27 March he became commander of the 29th Guards Rifle Corps, leading it in the Odessa Offensive.
 After the end of the latter, Bobruk temporarily served as chief of staff of the 8th Guards Army, and on 29 May took command of the 31st Guards Rifle Corps, which he led for the rest of the war.

 Bobruk's corps served with the 3rd Ukrainian Front with the 46th and then 4th Guards Armies.
 It fought in the Second Jassy–Kishinev Offensive, the Battle of Debrecen, the Budapest Offensive, the Balaton Defensive Operation, and the Vienna Offensive.
 It helped capture Cahul, Galați, Brailov, Ruschuk, Paks, Székesfehérvár, Budapest, Kaposvár, Sopron, and Vienna.
 For its "exemplary performance of command tasks" during the Vienna Offensive, the corps received the Order of Suvorov, 2nd class.